eliasylonen/genuichat/README.md

 ## Todo
 - Improve UI generation steps, especially the first one (planning what to show)
-- Max one in-flight generation process at a time
+- React to chat change and new messages
+- Stretchable and hideable side panel with mobile support
 - Generate select boxes and other input elements
-- UI regeneration on new messages
-- Stretchable and hideable side panel with mobile support
 - Pregenerate button click UI states
 - Use Tailwind colors everywhere in `iframeStyles.css`
 - Test Tailwind in iframe using [Play CDN](https://tailwindcss.com/docs/installation/play-cdn)